odaibert/delphi-azure-migration-toolkit/CONTRIBUTING.md

 ---

-**Thank you for helping improve Azure migration for the Delphi community!** 🚀
+**Thank you for helping improve Azure migration for the development community!** 🚀